9 Expert Tips for Attracting Hummingbirds

 Hummingbirds are some of the most fascinating and flashy fliers you’ll ever see.
 Yet they’re also some of the most misunderstood.
 If you want to attract them and keep them coming around (and don’t we all?) you might not be sure how to get started.
 After all, a lot of information is out there, and it’s a little overwhelming trying to decide what to believe or try.
 To provide a little insight into these tiny feathered gems, we thought we would get inside their heads a bit and think the way they do.
 Of course, we can’t really think like hummingbirds.
 But we have studied their behavior enough over the years to make some good guesses about what they’re thinking.
 Here’s what we think they might advise.

 In North America, the flowers best adapted for hummingbird pollination are bright red blooms with a tubular shape.
 Hummingbirds instinctively watch for red things and investigate them.
 (We’ve seen them making detours to check out the taillights of parked cars, and even someone’s sunburned nose!)
-There’s no question that planting red flowers will when attracting hummingbirds.
+There’s no question that planting red flowers will attract hummingbirds.

 Some companies sell hummingbird nectar, but you can easily make your own.
 Measure out 1 part white sugar to 4 parts water and mix thoroughly.
 If you boil the mixture to remove impurities, it may keep longer before it starts to spoil.
 And don’t mix in any honey, red dye or other additives when feeding hummingbirds.
 Simple sugar and water work just fine.